Dustin Brown (ice hockey): 2003–2008: Early seasons

-2007–08 season

 On October 26, 2007, shortly after the start of the 2007–08 season, the Kings and Brown agreed to a six-year, $19.05 million contract extension that ran through the 2013–14 season.
 The contract was signed a full year before Brown hit restricted free agency, partially because young forwards Dustin Penner of the Anaheim Ducks and Thomas Vanek of the Buffalo Sabres had just received lucrative offer sheets in restricted free agency, and the Kings did not want Brown to receive one.
 Brown produced his best offensive season that year.
 Continuing to play top-line minutes with Kopitar, he recorded 33 goals and 60 points.
 To date, that season remains the only year Brown has managed to reach the 30-goal plateau.
 Despite his personal success, the rebuilding Kings missed the Stanley Cup playoffs for the fifth-straight year.

-2008–09 season
+2008–2016: Stanley Cup championships and captaincy

 The Kings named Brown the 13th captain in team history on October 8, 2008, just after the start of the 2008–09 season.
 Brown's appointment filled the vacancy created when prior captain Rob Blake left the Kings in free agency to sign with the San Jose Sharks on July 3, 2008.
 Just 23 years old when he assumed the captaincy, Brown became the youngest captain and the only American captain in Kings history.
 Head coach Terry Murray pointed to Brown's work ethic and commitment to the Kings to explain the decision, saying Brown "shows that he cares tremendously about this team, about winning every night.
 I just want him to follow through with that, and he will because that's his personality.
 Just keep blazing that trail, and players on the team will follow".
 Kings management was impressed by Brown's emergence as a vocal leader in the locker room, especially after the departure of veteran presences Mattias Norström and Rob Blake.
 On the ice, Brown's numbers dipped slightly from 2007–08, in part because of an 8.2% shooting percentage, his lowest since his rookie season.
 However, his 292 shots led the team, and his 24 goals were third.
 Brown was chosen to represent the Western Conference at the 2009 All-Star Game.
 The Kings missed the playoffs for a franchise-worst sixth straight year.

-2009–10 season

-Brown again posted solid numbers in 2009–10, playing a full 82 games for the first time and registering 24 goals and a career-high 32 assists.
+Brown again posted solid numbers in 2009–10, playing all 82 games for the first time and registering 24 goals and a career-high 32 assists.
 He scored his 100th NHL goal on January 14, 2010, against the Anaheim Ducks.
-With Brown leading a rapidly improving young core that included center Anže Kopitar, defenseman Drew Doughty and goaltender Jonathan Quick, the Kings finally snapped the six-year playoff drought.
-Brown had one goal and four assists in six games as the Kings lost in the first round of the 2010 Stanley Cup playoffs to the Vancouver Canucks.
+With Brown leading a rapidly improving young core that included center Anze Kopitar, defenseman Drew Doughty and goaltender Jonathan Quick, the Kings finally snapped the eight-year playoff drought after clinching the sixth seed in the West to qualify for a playoff spot.
+Brown had one goal and four assists in six games as the Kings lost in the first round of the 2010 playoffs to the third seeded Vancouver Canucks.